 Both the Free Trial and the Freemium Model serve as effective customer acquisition strategies.
 They provide users with the opportunity to try a product or service before committing to a purchase.
 When used together, these models can complement each other by offering different options to cater to different customer needs.

-How Does a Free Trial Work?
+How Does a Free Trial Period Work?

 To activate a free trial, users typically need to sign up or create an account on the business’s website or platform.
 During the signup process, users may be asked to provide their email address and create a password.